Read the introductory comments below, and write out answers to the questions that follow:

 A bound morpheme cannot stand alone as an English word.
 It includes many prefixes and suffixes like -ity in cordiality.

-A free morpheme can stand alone: cordial, and both halves of over-take and code-book.
-When two free morphemes combine, like codebook, it gives a compound word.
+A free morpheme can stand alone, as illustrated in cordial and both halves of over-take and cook-book.
+When two free morphemes combine, like cookbook, it gives a compound word.

 Base and Affix